nanopb/nanopb/docs/reference.md

                             Include insertion point comments in output for use by custom protoc plugins
     -C, --c-style         Use C naming convention.
+    --custom-style=MODULE.CLASS
+                          Use a custom naming convention from a module/class that defines the methods from the NamingStyle class to be overridden.
+When paired with the -C/--c-style option, the NamingStyleC class is the fallback, otherwise it's the NamingStyle class.

     Compile file.pb from file.proto by: 'protoc -ofile.pb file.proto'.
 Output will
     be written to file.pb.h and file.pb.c.